Private equity and hedge funds in Puerto Rico – a welcoming environment in the Caribbean

 Sponsors and Investors in private equity funds should consider examining the interplay between these provisions and US income tax provisions (and in certain cases the income tax provisions of other jurisdictions).
 The optimal tax structure will vary depending on numerous factors, including (i) the tax residence of the investment manager, the General Partner, the owners of the investment manager and General Partner, the fund, and the investors in the fund and (ii) the types of investments made by the fund and the location of the issuers of such investments.
 Prudence suggests examining these complex tax issues on a case-by case basis with a sophisticated tax practitioner.

-The benefits for investors in Qualifying Funds are not available for funds that invest in publicly traded securities and other assets (colloquially known as hedge funds).
-However, hedge fund managers that establish residence in Puerto Rico may still obtain beneficial tax treatment with respect to their advisory fees, performance allocation or carried interest under Sections 2031.01 and 2021.01 of Act 60 (former Acts 20 and 22, respectively) in connection with funds that operate for non-Puerto Rico investors.
-Again, the interplay between the Puerto Rico and US tax regimes needs to be analyzed and understood as improper structures may encounter several potential pitfalls, especially as a result of the US tax reform enacted into law in December 2017.
+The benefits available under Act 185 are not available for funds that invest in publicly traded securities and other assets (colloquially known as hedge funds).
+However, hedge fund managers that establish residence in Puerto Rico may still obtain beneficial tax treatment with respect to their advisory fee, performance allocation or carried interest under Acts 20 and 22.
+Again, the interplay between the Puerto Rico and US tax regimes needs to be analyzed and understood: improper structures may encounter several potential pitfalls, especially as a result of the US tax reform enacted into law in December 2017.
 Regulatory considerations also need to be considered and addressed.